SageHack/hacklair/content/howto-leak.md

 ## Select important information to release

-Without context it’s almost impossible to the public, reporters and any inexperienced writer and analyst to understand information from leaks.
+Without context, it’s almost impossible to the public, reporters and any inexperienced writer and analyst to understand information from leaks.
 It’s also very likely that they will just become noise.
 That’s why selecting portions of leaks and explaining them to the public is crucial.

-## Toolz
+## Tools

 Here are some tools you may or may not be aware of — all of them have their uses for specific files.